Advent of Code

-Advent of Code is an annual set of Christmas-themed computer programming challenges that follow an Advent calendar.
+Advent of Code is an annual set of Christmas-themed computer programming challenges that follow the story of the North Pole elves making necessary preparations for smooth festivity operations, unraveled day by day akin to how an Advent calendar is opened.
 It has been running since 2015.

-The programming puzzles cover a variety of skill sets and skill levels and can be solved using any programming language.
-Participants also compete based on speed on both global and private leaderboards.
+Advent of Code's programming puzzles cover a variety of skill sets and skill levels and can be solved using any programming language, requiring solution answer upload instead of solution source code upload.
+Up to and including 2024, participants were also able to compete based on speed of correct solution hand-in on public leaderboards.
+From 2025 and onwards, only private leaderboards are supported, with publicizing one's private leaderboard too broadly being discouraged.

-The event was founded and is maintained by software engineer Eric Wastl.

 History

-Advent of Code was created by Wastl, who is still the sole maintainer of the project.
+Advent of Code was founded by Eric Wastl, who is still the sole maintainer of the project.

 The event was initially launched on December 1, 2015.
 By midnight EST (UTC−05:00), 81 people had signed up for the event, going slightly over Wastl's planned 70-participant capacity.
 Within 12 hours, about 4,000 people had joined, nearly causing a system crash.
 After 48 hours, there were about 15,000 people, and by the end of the 2015 event, the total had risen to 52,000.

 In 2020, perhaps due to the COVID-19 pandemic, the event saw a 50% growth in traffic, with over 180,000 participants worldwide.

 On December 4, 2022, Wastl announced that the project had reached 1,000,000 registered users.

-On October 24, 2025, Wastl announced that going forward the Advent of Code would consist of 12 puzzles.
+On October 22, 2025, Wastl announced that going forward the Advent of Code wouldn't have a global leaderboard and would consist of 12 puzzles.

 Puzzle design

 Puzzles consist of two parts that must be solved in order, with the second part not revealed to the user until the first part is solved correctly.
 Participants are awarded one gold star for completing each part of a daily puzzle.
+The exception is the final star, which is awarded without any problem statement to those that have collected all other stars.
+As a result, the statistics for how many people have collected a year's final star is the same number of people that have collected all of the year's stars.

 Each puzzle contains a fictional backstory that is the same for all participants, but each person receives a different piece of input data and should generate a different correct result.

-Previously puzzles were used to be released on a daily schedule from December 1 to December 25 at midnight EST, but since 2025, they will be released only up until December 12th.
+Previously, puzzles were released on a daily schedule from December 1 to December 25 at midnight EST, but since 2025, they will be released only up until December 12th.
 There is no time limit to complete the puzzles, and puzzles from past years' events remain available to solve.

-Some participants have used tools such as GitHub Copilot and ChatGPT to assist in solving the puzzles.
-In 2023, Wastl requested that users abstain from using these tools to solve the puzzles in an unattended fashion until after the leaderboard has been filled for the day, stating that "the leaderboards are for human competitors".